CAS dismisses Olympic ban on doping offenders

 The IOC, which wanted the rule more commonly known as 'Osaka Rule' to act as a further deterrent for athletes, said it would now seek tougher sentences in the new WADA code.

-The Olympic body had argued the rule was not a sanction but an eligibility rule but critics said athletes were being punished twice, once through a ban and then by missing the Olympics.
+The IOC had argued the rule was not a sanction but an eligibility rule but critics said athletes were being punished twice, once through a ban and then by missing the Olympics.

 "We were disappointed of course because the rule was meant to protect the clean athletes... so we're a little surprised, disappointed," IOC president Jacques Rogge told Reuters Television in Lausanne.